microsoft/vscode-python-tools-extension-template/README.md

 ## How do I package for publishing on marketplace?

-Run `nom run vsce-package` from terminal.
+Run `npm run vsce-package` from terminal.
 That should build a package that you can upload to the market place.

 ## Troubleshooting